 - Disk errors can also be caused by improper shutdowns or other software/hardware errors.

 - Open a Administrator Command Prompt and run the following commands sequentially.

 DISM /Online /Cleanup-Image /ScanHealth

-This ScanHealth performs an advanced scan to determine if there are any corruptions inside the local Windows 10 image.
-However, this option does not perform any repairs.
+This ScanHealth command performs an advanced scan to determine if there are any corruptions inside the local Windows 10 image.
+Proceed to next step no matter the result.

 DISM /Online /Cleanup-Image /RestoreHealth

 - Whether there are errors or not in the previous step, run the following command.
 If there are problems with the system image, this command will automatically scan and repair common issues.